 Up early for what appears to be the standard Rwandan breakfast of bread & jam, omelette & tea.
 Met up with a Forest Ranger at 9.00am for a 10k walk through the Nyungwe Forest to a waterfall.
 The forest is the largest remaining tract of Montaine Forest in Central Africa.
 It was declared a National Park in 1998 and covers 1019 sq km.
 The Waterfall Trail starts in a tea plantation and is a beautiful walk but the forest was very quiet, sadly no wildlife to be seen.
 After the walk the guide took us on a shortcut back to the guesthouse through the tea plantations and not only were we rewarded with stunning views of Lake Kivu about 20km away but also saw a troop of around 60 Colobus Monkeys in trees on the edge of the plantation, so that really tooped the day off.

 After an interlude of around 26 years it's time to drag the backpack out of the basement and see a few of the places I missed the first time around.
-It's time to once more walk under African skies... full info
+It's time to go a wandering one more time... full info